apollo

 Yes, Medroxyprogesterone may cause weight gain.
 It can be due to water retention.
 If you feel that you are gaining a lot of weight while taking Medroxyprogesterone, please consult your doctor.

-Do not use Medroxyprogesterone if you are allergic to peanuts, have unusual vaginal bleeding, have had any cancers (breast or uterus cancer), or undergoing estrogen plus progestin treatment.
-Tell your doctor before using Medroxyprogesterone if you had a heart attack, stroke, blood clot, liver problems, pregnant, breastfeeding, or planning to get pregnant or allergic to Medroxyprogesterone.
+Do not use Medroxyprogesterone if you are allergic to peanuts, have unusual vaginal bleeding, have had any cancers (breast or uterine cancer), or are undergoing estrogen plus progestin treatment.
+Tell your doctor before using Medroxyprogesterone if you had a heart attack, stroke, blood clot, liver problems, are pregnant, breastfeeding, or planning to get pregnant or are allergic to Medroxyprogesterone.

 No, Medroxyprogesterone is not a contraceptive.
 It should not be used as an effective form of birth control to prevent pregnancy.